pivotal/cf-onboarding/PREP_CHECKLIST.md

      ./construct
      ```
      You'll need to babysit this process, as it will prompt you for the password several times.

+### Misc

+- [ ] Optionally get a floater laptop to help pairs split up when reading docs.
 - [ ] Record any issues you have with this process so we can update this checklist.